In South Sudan, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Disability Rights and Policy

-Humanity & Inclusion facilitates access to quality health and social services through an inclusive and holistic approach for people with disabilities by empowering organizations for people with disabilities.
+Humanity & Inclusion facilitates access to quality health and social services through an inclusive and holistic approach for people with disabilities by empowering Organizations for People with Disabilities (OPDs or DPOs).

 Mental Health Project: "Touching Minds, Raising Dignity"